Skip to content

 Engage in parallel

-• Comment on their posts, reference something they've shared, or naturally show up in their world to build rapport.
+• Comment on their posts, reference something they've shared, or simply show up in their world to build rapport.

 Stay structured

-Use your CRM to track what you've tried and what resonated, ensuring a coherent follow-up strategy.
+Use your CRM (Customer Relationship Management) system to track what you've tried and what resonated, ensuring a coherent follow-up strategy.

 CRM outreach tracking template 2026